ut21/Internet-Speed-Tester/README.md

 # Internet Speed Tester
 The python script checking for internet speed is run every hour (using a cronjob), this data is appended to a CSV file.
 Another python script is run every day (using another cronjob) to plot a graph of internet speed vs time.
+Mostly built as a use case for working with cronjob and matplotlib

 ## Tech Used:
 * matplotlib